OPINION AND ORDER

 *166 Defendants move for a change of venue due to prejudicial pretrial publicity.
 In the alternative, Defendants move for a continuance and individual voir dire of the prospective jurors.
 Defense counsel have performed an indubitably complete travail compiling the publicity surrounding this case, and ably presented this work in papers accompanying this motion.
 See Docket Document No. 985.
 Undeniably, this trial has generated a large amount of publicity.
 However, we must not lose sight of the issue — whether the publicity in this case renders an impartial trial impossible.
 We find that it does not.

 The typical case involving claims of adverse pretrial publicity involves questions of whether the judgment should be reversed due to either prejudice on the part of jurors or a tainted process.
 Neither of these situations is present here as we are still in the pretrial phase and have not even begun the process of impaneling a jury.
 Nonetheless, courts may presume prejudice in the rare case in which the community is overwrought with inundations of highly-inflammatory publicity.
-Moreno Morales, 815 F.2d at 734.
-Defendants' case does not represent such a situation.

 Defendants also submit the results of a study conducted on their behalf by Gaither International, a market research firm.
 The study concerned the awareness of the AIDS I trial among members of the potential jury pool, those who are fluent in English.
 Some of the results were as follows: Ninety percent of those surveyed were aware of the AIDS I trial; eighty-seven percent had seen or heard about the AIDS I trial in the news media; and thirty percent held an opinion on the guilt or innocence or Defendants Dubón and Garib with twenty-eight percent believing that Defendants are guilty.
-These numbers appear quite startling, but must be examined in light of prior case law on pretrial publicity.
+These numbers appear quite startling, but must be examined in light of prior case law on-pretrial publicity.

-A different federal court case found that notwithstanding the fact that two-thirds of the potential jury pool was strongly prejudiced against Native Americans, nine-tenths of the pool reflected strong authoritarian attitudes (tending to be hostile to cultures and ways of life other than one's own and favoring the state in criminal trials), and nine-tenths identified the defendants and the fact that they had a relation to one another, prejudice could not be assumed.
-Means, 409 F.Supp. at 116.
-The court, rather than changing the venue, simply adopted procedural safeguards to ensure defendants received a fair trial.
-Id. at 117-18.
+A different federal court case found that notwithstanding the fact that two-thirds of the potential jury pool was strongly prejudiced against Native Americans, nine-tenths of the pool reflected strong authoritarian attitudes (tending to be hostile to cultures and ways of life other than one’s own and favoring the state in criminal trials), and nine-tenths identified the defendants and the fact that they had a relation to one another, prejudice could not be assumed.

-Defendants also ask this court to take judicial notice of "frequent raucous demonstrators outside the courthouse, accusing the defendants and their attorneys of being murderers."
+Defendants also ask this court to take judicial notice of “frequent raucous demonstrators outside the courthouse, accusing the defendants and their attorneys of being murderers.”
 Docket Document No. 985, p.
-4. While we specifically recognize that a small group of demonstrators vigilantly picketed during the course of the AIDS I trial, we do not find that this group was "raucous."
+A While, we specifically recognize that a small group of demonstrators vigilantly picketed during the course of the AIDS I trial, we do not find that this group was “raucous.”
 As we noted during the course of AIDS I:

 There has been no disruption of the normal activities at the Federal Building.
 We have observed that the small number of demonstrators, usually numbering between four and eight persons, peacefully marches in support of the AIDS cause.
 Their numbers have remained virtually stagnant and their means of expression has not changed throughout the trial.